7 Mindfulness Exercises for Beginners to Transform Your Life

 It will give you space to express your thoughts on something physical that you can also refer to.
 After all, journaling has amazing benefits for mental health.

-Therefore, it’s important to be aware of how you speak to yourself during this process.
+It’s important to be aware of how you speak to yourself during this process.
 And yes, it doesn’t have to be that difficult.

 It can be as simple as instead of saying, “I can’t do this anymore,” to something like “I am trying to be more mindful and kinder to myself.
 That’s all that matters.”

 Your pep talk to yourself can easily make or break your progress.
-I know it can be hard, but just try your best, okay?

 Conclusion